RuthLD/Columbia_Data_Bootcamp/README.md

 ## Belly Button Biodiversity Study | [GitHub](https://ruthld.github.io/plotly_chart/)
 Use plotly and JavaScript to create a webpage showing the samples for each volunteer by the individual ID.
 * I created functions in JavaScript that allowed for the volunteer number to be changed using a drop-down selection on the webpage.
 This updated three charts to reflect the results by volunteer.
-* Tools: JavaScript, HTML, Plotly,
+* Tools: JavaScript, HTML, Plotly
 * ![Defult_site.gif](https://github.com/RuthLD/plotly_chart/blob/master/Resources/Defult_site.gif)
 ## UFOs | [GitHub](https://github.com/RuthLD/UFOs)
 Use JavaScript to create a dynamic webpage for information related to UFO sightings.
 The webpage allows the UFO information to be filtered by five search criteria: Date, City, State, Country, and shape.